 The Tradition of Giving Specific Items for Specific Year Anniversaries

-So, it was only logical that other materials would be suggested for decade milestones like tin for 10 years, China for 20 years, silver for 25 years, pearl for 30 years, ruby for 40 years, gold for 50 years, diamond for 60 years, platinum for 70 years, oak for 80 years, and stone for the 90-year anniversary.
+So, it was only logical that other materials would be suggested for decade milestones like tin for ten years, China for 20 years, silver for 25 years, pearl for 30 years, ruby for 40 years, gold for 50 years, diamond for 60 years, platinum for 70 years, oak for 80 years, and stone for the 90th anniversary.

-Other interesting gifts include paper for the 1st, lace for the 13th, crystal for the 15th, opal for the 24th, and moonstone for the 85th.
+Other exciting gifts include paper for the 1st, lace for the 13th, crystal for the 15th, opal for the 24th, and moonstone for the 85th.

 A Final Anniversary Tip

 My wife and I celebrated our 40th anniversary in Hawaii last year, and everywhere we went, restaurants, pubs, hotels, attractions, and stores, we made sure to tell people it was our 40th wedding anniversary.
 We were amazed at how much discounted and free stuff we got.
 So, if you are celebrating your special day, don’t be afraid to play the “anniversary card” wherever you go.
 You might be astounded by the perks.

 By Tim Moodie

 Tim has been happily married for 40 years, most of which he has worked as a creative director, greeting card writer, and toy inventor.